Akshitha-527/Checking-of-numbers/README.md

-# Even-or-Odd
+# Checking-of-Nnumbers
-This program is used to find the given number is an even or odd by using conditional statements.
+This program is used to find the postive and negative number including Zero.